giantswarm/rfc/cluster-app-values-schema/README.md

 Additional requirements apply to the title value:

 - The title MUST be written using sentence case capitalization.
 Correct: "Cluster name", incorrect: "Cluster Name".
-- The title MUST NOT contain punctuation marks.
+- The title MUST NOT contain punctuation marks, leading or trailing white space, control characters, tabs, nor multiple whitespaces in a row.
 - If the title annotates a property that is part of another object, the title SHOULD NOT include the parent property name, to avoid repetition.
   - Example: with an object `/controlPlane` that is titled `Control plane`, the property  `/controlPlane/availabilityZones` should be titled `Availability zones`, not `Control plane availability zones`.

 ### R5: Properties should have descriptions {#r5}

 Each property SHOULD be annotated and via the `description` keyword.

 Example: